dzy1011/MedCI/README.md

 # MedCI: Towards Benchmarking Entity Consistency for Medical Dialogue System
-The code will be released within a week

 ##  Dataset
 We introduce a novel dataset annotated by human called MedCI: Entity Consistency Identification in Medical Dialog systems.